jzuern/continuum/README.md

-# Continuum - a lightweight real-time physics simulation engine
+# Kontinuum - a lightweight real-time physics simulation engine

-## What is continuum?
+## What is Kontinuum?

+Kontinuum is a real-time physics game engine. # more

 ### Installation

+1. install gtkmm
+2. install CUDA (drivers and runtime environment)
+3. `mkdir build && cd build && cmake .. && make`
+4. `./continuum`

 #### libraries: